ning/cosmic/README.md

 ### Optional sections

 Optional sections are groups of statements that get executed if a certain plugin is defined, otherwise they are ignored.
 Usually you would use `if` or `unless` statements in Ruby.
-Cosmos2 provides a shortcut syntax that makes this more concise:
+Cosmic provides a shortcut syntax that makes this more concise:

     with irc? do
       write :msg => 'Hello world', :channels => '#test'